 Some of our clients’ fruitful dealer incentive programs reached the top with a little help from their suppliers or vendors.
-In exchange for benefitting from their dealer’s incentive program, some vendors are willing to do the following:
+In exchange for benefiting from their dealer’s incentive program, some vendors do the following:

 - allow their dealer to use co-op dollars or provide additional funding in order to be one of the program’s primary sponsors